 ensure compliance with any legislation that deals with the collection, use and

-disclosure of personal information, and with the Commission’s FOIP policy.
+disclosure of personal information, and with the AUC’s FOIP policy.
 The

 AUC expects employees to comply responsibly with its FOIP policy.